ChrisGVE/dev.wezterm/README.md

 ## Hosted local repository

 If you need to host your plugin on a local repository, requiring your plugins in the format `wezterm.plugin.require("file:///...)` will no longer work.
-Since you are not cloning your plugins directly from Github.com the typical keywords to search plugins won't work for you, i.e. "https", "plugin author".
-Here is a solution, in your wezterm.lua:
+Since you are not cloning your plugins directly from Github.com the typical keywords to search plugins won't work for you, i.e. "https", "plugin author" don't appear in the required path.
+Here is a solution, in your `wezterm.lua`:

 ```lua
 local dev = wezterm.plugin.require("file:///location of your plugins/folder/dev.wezterm")